Rlag1998/Embedding_Generalization/README.md

 The code in this repository can be used to demonstrate the generalization performance of 'quantum metric learning' classifiers.
 Quantum metric learning is first introduced in [Lloyd et al. (2020)](https://arxiv.org/abs/2001.03622) and is used to train a quantum embedding, which can be used for classifying data.
-Quantum embeddings are learned by maximizing the
+Quantum embeddings are learned by maximizing
-Hilbert-Schmidt distance of datapoints between two classes.
-After training, the datapoints of different classes become maximally separated in Hilbert space.
+Hilbert-Schmidt distances of datapoints from two classes.
+After training, datapoints of different classes become maximally separated in Hilbert space.
 This results in a simple linear decision boundary in Hilbert space which represents a complex decision boundary in the original feature space.